mehulagg/gitlab_test/doc/user/application_security/index.md

   `yarn`.
 - [Container Scanning](container_scanning/index.md)

-When an automatic solution is available, the button in the header will show "Resolve with merge request":
+When a solution is available, the button in the header will show "Resolve with merge request":

 ![Resolve with Merge Request button](img/vulnerability_page_merge_request_button_v13_1.png)

-Selecting the button will create a merge request with the automatic solution.
+Selecting the button will create a merge request with the solution.

 #### Manually applying the suggested patch